Back

 I am not interested in comfortable conclusions.
 I am interested in accurate ones — and in ensuring that accuracy reaches the people who need it most, not only those who commission the research.

-I move between roles — researcher, analyst, educator, writer — depending on what a problem requires.
+I move between roles — researcher, analyst, educator, writer — as a problem requires.
 My technical training is in biostatistics and data engineering; my research interests span psychopathology, public health, and the structural conditions that produce harm.
 I try to bring the same standards to both: define the question clearly, gather the best available evidence, and be honest about the limits of what the data can tell you.

 I believe in making my work legible — to collaborators, to clients, and to the people whose lives it concerns.
 Opacity protects bad systems.
 Transparency is how individuals protect themselves, and how communities hold institutions accountable.

+The ouroboros is one of the oldest symbols in recorded human history — a serpent consuming its own tail, forming an unbroken circle.
+It appears in ancient Egyptian iconography, in Greek alchemical texts, in Gnostic cosmology, and in Carl Jung’s writing on the psychology of individuation, where he read it as an image of the self that destroys and regenerates itself in the same act.
 What the symbol captures, and why it names this firm, is the idea that endings and beginnings are not opposite states but the same moment viewed from different angles.
 The work I do — with survivors rebuilding after coercive control, with institutions asked to account for failures they would prefer to forget, with data made to speak clearly about systems designed to obscure — is predicated on exactly this: that what consumed something can become the condition for its renewal.
 That the record of harm is also the instrument of remedy.